Blog Fitness Fitness Tips Shoulder Mobility Exercises & Stretches For Better Range Of Motion

 Optional: Cross the ends to opposite hands, so the band crosses in front of your lower legs forming an X.

 1. Bend over slightly.
-Your lower back should be parallel to the floor, knees slightly bent, and your spine long and neutral.
-Do not curve or arch your spine/back.
+Aim for your lower back to be roughly parallel to the floor, knees slightly bent, and your spine long and neutral.
+Try not to round or over-arch your back.

 2. Slowly stretch your hands upwards and outwards away from your body.
-Lift your hands high until they reach about chest level or higher if you can.
+Lift your hands until they reach about chest level (or as high as feels comfortable).

 3. Pause for five to ten seconds.